solidify/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

 In this Task, you will configure the Azure DevOps Git repository.
 You will configure the remote repository using Git and then push the source code up to Azure DevOps through the command line tools.

-1. Open the **Azure Cloud Shell** to the folder where the Student Files were unzipped (i.e. studentfiles).
+1. Open a **Git command prompt** or the **Azure Cloud Shell** to the folder where the Student Files were unzipped (i.e. studentfiles).
 Then, navigate to the **tailspintoysweb** folder which contains the source code for our web application.

     > **Note**: If this folder doesn't exist ensure you followed the instructions in the Before the HOL.

+    >**Note**: If you are using the Azure Cloud Shell you will be prompted for credentials when using Git.
+The best way to authenticate is to use a [personal access token](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate), PAT, with a scope Code, Full permissions.
+Then use that PAT as password (leave user name empty) when prompted.

 2. Open Code to this folder by typing: